kubernetes-retired/service-catalog/docs/cli.md

     ups-binding   Ready
 ```

-## Unbind all applications from an instance
+## Remove all bindings from an instance

 ```console
 $ svcat unbind -n test-ns ups-instance deleted ups-binding
 ```

-## Unbind a single application from an instance
+## Remove a single binding from an instance

 ```console
 $ svcat unbind -n test-ns --name ups-binding